january3/vtree2/docs/articles/vtree2_for_vtree_users.md

 **`follow`**

+The `follow` argument in the original `vtree` means: prune all the nodes which *follow* nodes that match a certain condition.

-The way that prune() in vtree2 works, this requires a bit of thinking.
+The way that prune() in vtree2 works, this requires a bit of explanation.
 We want to prune all branches below the severity levels *except* for the Mild and Moderate nodes.
-One could think that this is the way to do it:
-`!Severity %in% c("Mild", "Moderate")`.
-Unfortunately, prune() matches the condition against a vector which contains the “Severity” values for other nodes - this doesn’t make sense, so the value is NA.
+One could think that this is the way to do it: `!Severity %in% c("Mild", "Moderate")`.
+Unfortunately, prune() matches the condition against a vector which contains the “Severity” values for other nodes - but Severity value for, e.g., Sex doesn’t make sense, so the value is NA.
 Which is not Mild or Moderate, and thus the condition prunes absolutely all nodes and we get an error.

 What one needs to do is to specify that we are looking only at nodes at the Severity variable: